Enterprise Management Layer and Multinational Corporations Model Company for SAP S/4HANA

 SAP Best Practices are built to work together.
 They are compatible (or inter-operable).
 This allows SAP to assemble them to order.
 You can get a combination of a multi-country baseline solutions in one instance.

-SAP can set up for you very quickly.
+SAP can set up for you very quickly: within 2 weeks.
 This means that your organisation does not need to “activate” SAP Best Practices and up-skill people on how to do this.

 4 See Scope before you Buy